danilko/offline-ollama-docker-compose/README.md

 Overall Explanation
 --

-Sample to use docker-compose to:
+Sample Example to use docker-compose to:
 1. Perform download of ollama model with a container with network access into a share docker volume and auto stop
 2. Run the ollama model on a container with bridge network with no external network access
 3. Run the OpenWeb UI on another container with above bridge network with no external access